Want to learn how to fly RC helicopters? Do you want to eventually be able to pilot like this guy? :

 6 to 9.
 Dual rate controls can be used to switch up how sensitive each control is.
 This is essentially ‘tuning’.

-Pre-flight checks and things to remember for RC Helicopters
+Pre-flight checks and things to remember before you fly RC helicopters

 - Check if the rotor blades are free to rotate without friction.
 Foreign objects such as dust, hair etc. can have an effect on how freely the rotor blades can move, drastically reducing flight times and overall flight speed, lift and efficiency.